erroronline1/qualitymanagement/readme.md

 * even if you don't want to use the assistant, the documents semiautomated version control might be useful for you. on the other hand the assistant is hardly possible to populate without the documents unless you write your own routines for that.
 * i'd recommend an educated access-management. it may be a good idea to store docm-templates in a folder with restricted access to qm-managers, deputies and ceo, while access to pdfs and the assistant application should be granted for everyone.
 * before implementing this system to your company make sure your decisions for documenting the system itself are reliable (e.g. rows and columns in the list of documents in force in dependency to the vba-macro within the self registering docm-files). otherwise you might have to change a lot of code in a lot of documents. this isn't fun.
-* the assistant is designed to hopefully seamlessly transition into windows 10 fluent design that is still to come to my company as time of writing. styling and icon set was selected. i don't want to collide with foreign rights and hope this will be recognized as the reverence it is intended to be.
+* the assistant is designed to hopefully seamlessly transition into windows 10 fluent design that is still to come to my company as time of writing. styling and icon set was selected with this intention. i don't want to collide with foreign rights and hope this will be recognized as the reverence it is intended to be.

 # disclaimer
 use at your own responsibility. as this system is or has been in real use with me being responsible, i did my best to make everything flawless. i also tried to make the documentation and comments as meaningful as i could. als always there might be parts that once seemed to be self-explanatory so a little bit of advanced javascript skills might come in handy.

-this system does not provide you with the content of your quality management system or the neccessary structure. you will have to set this one up for yourself. but this system might be flexible enough to match your needs in regards of version control, publishing and company wide access. i really tried to make the best hammer for screwing i could. of course i sewed everything to fit my own companies needs and quality management system. if your company decides for more fields you might have to take a deeper look into vba programming to customize that. but as the current deputy quality manager i strongly recommend to reconsider which type of information and extent your documentation must have to fit the norm.
+this system does neither provide you with the content of your quality management system nor the neccessary structure. you will have to set this one up for yourself. but this system might be flexible enough to match your needs in regards of version control, publishing and company wide access. i really tried to make the best hammer for screwing i could. of course i sewed everything to fit my own companies needs and quality management system. if your company decides for more fields you might have to take a deeper look into vba programming to customize that. but as the current deputy quality manager i strongly recommend to reconsider which type of information and extent your documentation must have to fit the norm.

 # license